 A growing network

 The platform is still a prototype — and D’Amico and her team are seeking users for it by means of stringent certification processes.
-D’Amico’s colleagues call up companies, ask about their licenses, the name of their CEO, their company structure, and further relevant data that would qualify a dealer to register for the platform.
+D’Amico’s colleagues call up companies, ask about their licenses, the name of their Chief Executive Officers, their company structure, and further relevant data that would qualify a dealer to register for the platform.
 “In the future we’re going to commission external certification companies to do this work,” says D’Amico.
 That will conclude the pilot phase and establish tissue.one on the market.
 The figures are already confirming the team’s expectations.
 The platform went online a few months ago with ten users.
 Today it has 150 users from 46 different countries.
 Many more customers are already going through the verification process.

 lMaybe it will one day be possible to connect the customers’ data in such a way that inquiries can be launched automatically.r